-\begin{proof} It is easy to check that $\A_{p}^{\Delta}$ is diagonally dominant and it does not fits into the one of special cases analyzed in Section \ref{s:special_cases_dominant}.
+\begin{proof} It is easy to check that $\A_{p}^{\Delta}$ is diagonally dominant, and it does not fit into the special cases analyzed in Subsection \ref{s:special_cases_dominant}.
 For the reader's convenience we split the proof into several steps.